unoplatform/uno.toolkit.ui/doc/styles/cupertino-getting-started.md

 ## Installation

-> [!NOTE]
-> As of [Uno Platform 4.7](https://platform.uno/blog/uno-platform-4-7-new-project-template-performance-improvements-and-more/), the solution template of the Uno app has changed.
-There is no longer a Shared project (.shproj), it has been replaced with a regular cross-platform library containing all user code files, referred to as the **App Code Library** project.
-This also implies that package references can be included in a single location without the previous need to include those in all project heads.

 1. Open an existing Uno project, or create a new Uno project using the `Multi-Platform App (Uno Platform)` template.
 2. In the Solution Explorer panel, right-click on your app's **App Code Library** project (`PROJECT_NAME.csproj`) and select `Manage NuGet Packages...`
 3. Install the [**`Uno.Toolkit.WinUI.Cupertino`**](https://www.nuget.org/packages/Uno.Toolkit.WinUI.Cupertino) package